influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/cluster-commands.md

 > Restoring a `-full` backup and restoring an incremental backup require different syntax.
 To prevent issues with [`restore`](#restore), keep `-full` backups and incremental backups in separate directories.

+###### [ `-strategy` ]

+Specify the type of back up to perform:

+- `only-meta` back up metastore data only, including users, roles, databases, continuous queries, and retention policies.
+This option does not back up shards.
+- `full` back up metastore and shard data
+- `incremental` back up metastore and shard data that have changed since the last incremental backup.
+If there are no existing incremental backups, the system automatically performs a full backup.

 Resources: [Back up and restore InfluxDB Enterprise](/enterprise_influxdb/v1.8/administration/backup-and-restore/)